Reinforcement Learning and Machine ethics:a systematic review: Background and related work

 \section{Background and related work}

-In this section, we discuss reinforcement learning and the various algorithms employed in the papers we review.
-This is followed by a discussion on previous works in machine ethics and relevant gaps.
+In this section, we discuss RL and the various algorithms employed in the papers we review.
+This is followed by a discussion on previous work in machine ethics and relevant gaps.